 Some people love to try out new technologies, whereas others require some handholding (you know who they are!), so, again plan on spending some time helping those who need it.

 Currently, the Slack to Ryver import does not bring over any Direct Messages or Private Groups.
 Due to security, the Slack team admin does not have access to everyone else’s DMs and Private Groups through the Slack API.
-Slack posts will get imported as both a Ryver Chat and Post.
+Slack posts will get imported as both a Ryver Chat and Topic.
 We insert a chat message with a preview, to keep the continuity of your imported chat discussion.
-The chat message contains a link to the full post, which resides in the post stream for that forum.
+The chat message contains a link to the full topic, which resides in the TOPICS tab for that forum.

-If you have a file in a Slack channel with comments on it, we will turn that into a post, with that file as an attachment.
-We then port over the comments underneath that post.
+If you have a file in a Slack channel with comments on it, we will turn that into a topic, with that file as an attachment.
+We then port over the comments underneath that topic.
 You will still see the file upload in your chat history as well.
 Slack Restricted Accounts and Guests both get converted to guests in Ryver.

 Since Ryver has no restrictions on how many forums or teams a guest can be added to, we don’t need two forms of restricted users.